jdc4429/art-display/README.md

 Effect keywords: RAIN, SNOW, BLIZZARD, SPECIAL, FIREFLY, WAVE, FIREWORKS

 LEFT and RIGHT cursor keys will move forward and backwards through the images.
+UP and DOWN cursor keys will select the next or previous audio file.

 Either run with 'python ss93.py' if your have python installed or by the executable file.